 A second conclusion was that pilots had not been well trained in close-in maneuvering, which could be attributed to the attitude that missiles would eliminate the need for dogfighting.
 But when missiles failed or an enemy fighter managed to get into a position of advantage, dogfighting proved to be a valuable skill.

 One way to address this training problem was to establish a core of specialists to train fighter crews in air combat maneuvering.
-To gain even more benefits, these instructors should fly aircraft that were different from the Navy’s fighters and replicated the capabilities of likely enemy fighters.
-The Navy’s response to the Ault Report led to the establishment of Topgun at NAS Miramar, initially as a department in an existing squadron (the F-4 Phantom training squadron), which evolved into a standalone aircraft squadron.
+To gain even more benefits, these instructors were to fly aircraft that were different from the Navy’s fighters and replicated the capabilities of likely enemy fighters.
+The Navy’s response to the Ault report led to the establishment of Topgun at NAS Miramar, initially as a department in an existing squadron (the F-4 Phantom training squadron), which evolved into a standalone aircraft squadron.
 The Navy (and Air Force) also established other adversary squadrons at fighter bases to prepare crews to face enemy fighters.

-As for Vietnam aerial combat, Topgun training and other measures resulted in an increase in the Navy’s kill ratio to 13-to-1.
+As for Vietnam aerial combat, Topgun training and other measures resulted in an increase in the Navy’s kill ratio to 13 to 1.
 That’s a good return on investment.